All Products

 • Before an NLB instance is added to a security group, the listener ports of the NLB instance accept all requests by default.

-• After an NLB instance is added to a security group which does not contain Deny rules, the listener ports of the NLB instance accept all requests by default.
-If you want to allow requests only from specific IP addresses to your NLB instance, you must also create a Deny rule.
+• After an NLB instance is added to a security group which does not contain any Deny rules, the listener ports of the NLB instance accept all requests by default.
+If you want to allow requests only from specific IP addresses to your NLB instance, you must create at least one Deny rule.

 If your NLB instance has access control requirements and you want to control inbound traffic to the NLB instance, you can add the NLB instance to a security group and configure security group rules based on your business requirements.